-- Administrator issues a four-hour Saturday School assignment. - Saturday School is logged in student discipline history. - The student may receive a "U" (Unsatisfactory) citizenship grade.
+- Administrator issues a four-hour Saturday School assignment.
+Assistant Principal of Student Services will notify parent and student via email that Saturday School has been assigned. - Saturday School is logged in student discipline history. - The student may receive a "U" (Unsatisfactory) citizenship grade.